mythic-ai/summercamp2021/embedded/docs/Mu_Editor_Getting_Started.md

 ### Download the .zip file from the Mythic Summer Camp repository on GitHub.

 Go to https://github.com/mythic-ai/summercamp2021/archive/refs/heads/main.zip .
-Your browser may automatically put that in your computer's Downloads directory.
+Your browser may automatically put **summercamp2021-main.zip** in your computer's Downloads directory.

 Extract the Python code (.py files) from the zip file to the mu_code directory.

 Open the zip file and copy all the .py files from the zip file's **embedded/modules** and **embedded/projects** directories to **C:\Users\\**\<YourUserName>**\mu_code** (for Windows users).
 The mu_code directory is the same place shown in the **Files on your computer:** side of the lower pane that opens when you click the `Files` button on Mu.

-### Copy the files from your computer to the module
+## Copy the files from your computer to the module

 Establish an initial connection to the module by clicking the `REPL` button in the Mu application.